gekatateam/neptunus/plugins/processors/starlark/README.md

 ## Starlark modules

-> [!TIP]
+> [!WARNING]
-> Modules import is only allowed in the main script, to avoid import loops.
+> Modules import is allowed in any script, but import loop checks are not performed.

 ### Embedded